-Reduce noise, even out volume level, and eliminate white noise, um's, and ah's.
+Reduce noise, even out volume level, and eliminate white noise, and uses of "um," and "ah."

-Brush Up on your Public Speaking Skills
+Brush Up on Your Public Speaking Skills

-- 1. Be familiar with your video topic. - Speak as though you're the expert on your subject. - 2.
-Speak slowly and clearly, and follow the script. - Don't ramble on or feel like you have to speak constantly. - 3.
-Be yourself. - Let your personality shine through use a bit of humor if the situation fits. - 4.
+- 1. Be familiar with your video topic.
+Speak as though you're the expert on your subject. - 2.
+Speak slowly and clearly, and follow the script.
+Don't ramble on or feel like you have to speak constantly. - 3.
+Be yourself.
+Let your personality shine through - use a bit of humor if the situation fits. - 4.
 Talk naturally. - 5.
 Practice saying your script out loud. - 6.
 Listen to your recorded voice and become comfortable hearing yourself.

-Some screencasters are shy or self conscious use text captions instead of their voice.
+Some screencasters are shy or self-conscious use text captions instead of their voice.
 We encourage you to put your voice out there and while it might be strange at first, you'll get used to hearing yourself after a while.

-Create a Video Script
+Create a Video Script and Storyboard

-A script assists you in producing great audio by helping you avoid speaking mistakes and rambling narration that occurs when you just "wing it".
-It also helps you stay away from saying um, uh, or ah.
+A script assists you in producing great audio by helping you avoid speaking mistakes and rambling narration that occurs when you just "wing it."
+It also helps you stay away from saying "um," "uh," or "ah."